 The early replacement of follow-on milk with cow's milk leads to a decrease in iron, linoleic acid, vitamins B9, C, D and E and a considerable increase in protein.

 On the other hand, cow's milk can be used in cooking recipes, to cook a vegetable or in a cake.

 Each baby is unique and will have different needs.
 Parents are often confused about how much to give to their baby.
-In this book you will be given tables with indicative quantities, which will be revised up or down depending on the child.
-There are even some handy little tools to help you to dose the food 😊.
+On this blog, we give you tables with indicative quantities, which will be revised up or down depending on the child.
+There are even handy little tools to help you dose the food 😊

-The 2 families of important foods are those rich in proteins such as meat, for example (which should not be overdosed at the risk of tiring baby's kidneys) and fats which should not be forgotten.
+The 2 important food families are those rich in proteins such as meat, for example (which should not be overdosed at the risk of tiring baby's kidneys) and fats which should not be forgotten.
 Also be careful with sugar and sweet products.

 Above all, the growth curve must be watched and must not be broken.
 If this is the case, report it to your pediatrician/physician to see what is wrong.

 They are essential and provide energy, vitamins (A, D, E, K), essential fatty acids that contribute among other things to the proper development of baby's brain.
 Breast milk contains them and infant milks are enriched with them.

 When the proportion of milk (maternal or infant) in the diet decreases, around 7 months of age, you should start adding various fats to your diet.
 No excess, but not low-fat either!